-Until this award period, QuarkNet had been co-sponsored by the National Science Foundation and the Department of Energy.
+&lt;sup>1Until this award period, QuarkNet had been co-sponsored by the National Science Foundation and the Department of Energy.
+In addition to NSF funding, funding is also provided by U.S.CMS and U.S. ATLAS.
 In-kind support is provided by Fermilab during this current award period as well.

-During this award period, a center has been defined as "active" if it provides at least one day of teacher development and "semi-active" if the center and its teachers participate in only International Masterclasses, or another promotional event-program such as International Muon Week, Word Wide Data day, International Cosmic Day or an equivalent activity (personal communication, email December 11, 2018).
+During this award period, a center has been defined as "active" if it provides at least one day of teacher development and "semi-active" if the center and its teachers participate in only International Masterclasses, or another promotional event-program such as International Muon Week, Word Wide Data day, International Cosmic Day or an equivalent activity (email blast sent by the PIs, email December 11, 2018).
 (The "active" status of each QuarkNet center will be presented later in this report.)